guilherme-de-marchi/ai-hub/README.md

 ### Authenticator service description

-This service will receive requests from the API server regarding to authentication and permissions of users, and communicate with the 'Database' service.
+This service will receive requests from the API server regarding to authentication and permissions of users, and communicate with the storage servers (Redis, MongoDB, ...).

-### Storage service description

-This service will provide a series of functions for other services to interact with storage servers (mongoDB, redis, ...).

-### AI Model A service description
+### AI Model N service description

 By now, this service is just a placeholder to indicate that there'll be N AI models availabe for users to interact.